brn/rxx/docs/basics/create_store.md

 }
 ```

-That return value has the __view__ section and other StateHandler specific sections.
+That return value has the __view__ section and other section is StateHandler specific sections.

 ### View Section

 In brief,
 the __view__ section is handled by [React Component that connected to Provider](./create_connected_component.md).
-And only __view__ section is passed to the view component.
+And only __view__ section is passed to the Root Component.

 ### StateHandler Specific Section

 The StateHandler specific sections are defined by each StateHandlers.
 In above examples __http__ section is StateHandler Specific Section that processed by `@react-miv/http`.
-Thease section is not decided by core modules, it's decided by each StateHandler modules.
+These section is not decided by core modules, it's decided by each StateHandler modules.